bob-dinger/Texas_Indicators/justice/Percent of population living in food deserts/report2.md

 # Access to healthy food

 Percent of population living in food deserts

 ## Justice & Safety

 ### Goal: Safety net

 Texans have access to resources to meet basic needs when they are in crisis

 ### Type: Secondary indicator

-Updated: yes
+Updated: no

 Data Release Date:

 Comparisons: States